Tips to Prevent Skin Infections from Your Shower Sponge and Razor

 Your skin comes into contact with germs all day long.
 You wash them off when you wash your hands and bathe.
 Ideally the germs wash down the drain and you’re done with them.
 When your personal care items are sitting down low in your shower, especially in a soap dish that doesn't drain, then those germs may be hanging around.

 Personal care items used on your skin when bathing need to be rinsed well and dry completely between use!

-Dermatologist's Tips To Reducing Germs On Sponges, Razors and Bar Soap In Your Shower:
+Dermatologist's 3 Tips for Reducing Germs on Sponges, Razors and Bar Soap in Your Shower

 Don’t forget the soap and facial sponge that you keep at the bathroom sink.
 They need to dry-out between uses too.
 I taught my kids to lean their Facial Exfoliation Sponges up against the bottle of their facial cleanser so that the air could dry it out- the trick’s worked for years!

 To learn more about my Ultra-Fast Triple Action Body Smoothing Kit, click here.